bmodepri/css-html-samples/README.md

        /* OR Defininig the top and bottom as 10px and the left and right as 20px*/
     padding: 10px 20px;

+       /* OR when the element has the same padding all around*/
+    padding: 20px;
 }
 ```